 The bottom of the pan also has the US map etched into it along with Henry’s initials, an X to mark the spot (Chicago), the date in which is was manufactured, and the edition all encircled by the name and material makeup of the pan.
 Talk about everything you need to know about this useful piece of art!

-The after-meal cleaning really is a breeze, even when it comes to the notoriously difficult scrambled eggs residue, because all we have to do is soak it for a bit and anything stuck on comes right off with minimal scrubbing.
+The after-meal cleaning really is a breeze, even when it comes to the notoriously difficult scrambled eggs residue, because all we had to do is soak it for a bit and anything stuck on came right off with minimal scrubbing.

 Along with cleaning, one of the best features of this pan is the worry-free cooking that can be done with it!
-No need to fuss about scratching the coating off because there are no toxic coatings to be found, meaning you can use metal cooking utensils without issue unlike other options.
-Wooden and silicon utensils also work great.
+No need to fuss about scratching the coating off because there are no toxic coatings to be found, meaning you can use metal cooking utensils without issue unlike other options we’ve tried including the Always Pan skillet, which is susceptible to scratches which can compromise the coating.
+Wooden and silicon utensils also work great on this skillet.
 This truly is a piece that will last generations.

 Summary of the nöni skillet

 You know what else we’re excited about?
 Solidteknics has even more cookware to explore, including wrought iron pans in all shapes and sizes!
-We can’t wait to keep adding to our collection and sharing what we learn about each piece with others.
+We’ve already reviewed a few Solidteknics products can’t wait to keep adding to our collection and sharing what we learn about each piece with others.
 You can purchase a noni skillet or any of the family of products for yourself on their US store or pick up the Australian iron variety on Amazon.